ChrisRu/es6-router/README.md

 # ES6 Router

 A simple client side router built in ES6.
+This library works with IE11, because it ships a polyfill for custom events.

 ## Usage